 This year's DC Design House — which opens on April 9th — seems perfectly appropriate to help kick off our gardening focus on Apartment Therapy.
 The sprawling outdoor terraces boast impeccably plush green spaces, while quite a few of the indoor rooms celebrate the borderline-wild appeal of the natural world through whimsical and lush garden touches.
-A few of my favorite rooms at this year's showhouse display the abundant greens that make a Washington spring so appealing.
-With this year's delayed spring and subsequently dreary scenery, the garden-inspired indoor rooms were especially refreshing.

 • 1-3: Whitney Stewart's garden room is more reminiscent of a plush potting shed than a traditional sitting room.
 Rather than going for the light and airy vibe of many sunrooms, she used Farrow & Ball's Saxon Green and Calke Green to play up the earthy elements of a spring garden.
 Just walking into the room makes you feel as if you've taken a deep breath after a rain storm.
 An inviting chaise tucked in among a tangle of potted plants adds just the right amount of romantic sophistication.